eldowling/appetite_fitness_prj4/README.md

 	- It was used as the development database while creating the project, providing fast and reliable data services to the application.
 SQLite works great as the database engine for most low to medium traffic websites
 - [Heroku Postgres](https://www.heroku.com/postgres)
 	- **Heroku Postgres** is a managed SQL database service provided directly by Heroku.
 You can access a Heroku Postgres database from any language with a PostgreSQL driver, including all languages officially supported by Heroku.
 	- When deploying the website to Heroku, the Heroku Postgres database was selected to use in the production environment because SQLite runs in memory, and backs up its data store in files on disk.
-This is not suitable for use with the Heroku ephemeral filesystem where the contents will be cleared periodically.
+This is not suitable for use with the Heroku ephemeral file system where the contents will be cleared periodically.
 If the SQLite database was used on Heroku, the entire database at least once every 24 hours.
 - [Heroku](https://www.heroku.com)
 	- **Heroku** is a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.
 	- It is used to deploy, manage, and scale modern apps.
 The platform is elegant, flexible, and easy to use, and offers the simplest path for getting apps to market.